Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

 ### Step 3 - Configuration
 In the project directory rename `config.yml.example` to `config.yml`, open `config.yml` with your text editor and edit where needed.

+If running via Docker, place your `config.yml` in the folder you map to `/config` inside the container rather than the project directory.

 #### Plex
 The method for obtaining a Plex token is described here: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/